Jammjammjamm/tls-test-kit/README.md

 is required.
 All other versions are forbidden.
 No minimum/maximum allowed version is enforced if none are specified.

+The `incorrectly_permitted_tls_version_message_type` option allows you to determine the behavior of the test when a server allows a TLS connection to be established using an unpermitted version.
+It defaults to `'error'`, which will cause the test to fail when a connection is established using an unpermitted version.
+Values of `'info'` or `'warning'` will allow the test to still pass with details in an info or warning message.

 ```ruby
 require 'tls_test_kit'